 There's so much waiting to be discovered at Indiana Dunes!
 Not sure where to begin your adventure?
 Browse through these must-sees in our local communities!

-Valparaiso is home to some of Indiana Dunes’ best attractions.
-Kick back on a summer evening and enjoy a movie at the 49er Drive-In, or visit Zao Island for mini golfing, go-karting, and laser tag.
-Get inspired at Valparaiso University’s Brauer Museum of Art with their 4,000 piece collection.
-Explore Northwest Indiana’s largest assemblage of area history and treasures at the Porter County Museum, which was once the sheriff’s residence and local jail.
-You can step inside the old jail cells, which are now individual exhibits in the museum!
+Valparaiso is home to some of Indiana Dunes' best attractions.
+Kick back on a summer evening and enjoy a movie at the 49er Drive-In, or visit Zao Island for mini-golfing, go-karting, and laser tag.
+Get inspired at Valparaiso University's Chapel of the Resurrection.
+Explore some of the area's history and treasures at the Porter County Museum.
 After exploring the museums Valparaiso has to offer, head just down the street to Valpo Velvet’s colorful ice cream shop.
-Designer Desserts is another hot spot that is sure to cure any sweet tooth with their 107 cupcake flavors.
+Designer Desserts is another hot spot that is sure to cure any sweet tooth with its 107 cupcake flavors.

 The town of Chesterton is full of history, adventures, and fantastic restaurants that are sure to satisfy a hungry stomach.
 Dive into the rich history of Chesterton at the Westchester Township History Museum.
 The museum houses the works of Northern Porter County artists and exhibits that dive into the history of the area.
-Explore additional art at the Holly Jackson Art Studio and Gallery, which is home to vivid eye-catching pieces that are easy to fall in love with.
-This summer, stop by the European Market on Saturday mornings for a taste of local produce and artistry, or the Coffee Creek Watershed for a relaxing walk through wildlife.
+Explore additional art at the Holly Jackson Art Studio and Gallery, which is home to vivid, eye-catching pieces that are easy to fall in love with.
+During the summer, stop by the European Market on Saturday mornings for a taste of local produce and artistry or the Upsadaisy Market on Sundays to search for upcycled treasures.
+For a relaxing afternoon, stroll along the trails at the Coffee Creek Watershed.
 End any summer night with an ice-cold root beer and a delicious meal at The Port Drive-In.

 Make a pit stop with the whole family to stretch and enjoy a picnic at Porter’s Hawthorne Park.
-The park contains picnic shelters, sports fields, a disc golf course, playground, and community shelter.
-After a stop at the park, head to the historic Bailly Homestead and Chellberg Farm to learn about the first known non-native resident of Northwest Indiana, Joseph Bailly.
-For music lovers, Biggs Violin Shop is the perfect place to stop and explore the collection of violins dating back to the early 1700’s.
+The park contains picnic shelters, sports fields, a disc golf course, a playground, and a community shelter.
+After a stop at the park, head to the historic Bailly Homestead and Chellberg Farm to learn about the first known non-indigenous resident of Northwest Indiana, Joseph Bailly.

 Hobart is home to the Broken Wagon Bison Farm, which offers close and personal encounters with our country’s largest native land mammal.
 This family-owned farm offers wagon tours that allow visitors to meet a herd of more than 100 American Bison.